BalticSea-ClimateTraffic/visuals/R20mm_CORDEX.md

 <br><br><br>

-Further description about the CORDEX project can be found on following link:
+Further description about the CORDEX project can be found on following link:<br>
 <a href="https://euro-cordex.net/060378/index.php.en"> EURO-CORDEX data </a>

 <marquee>  Finnish Meteorological Institute </marquee>